-Even though electric driving is becoming more popular, there are still a lot of people who do not know where to start with their transition to clean electric driving.
+Even though driving an electric car is becoming more popular, there are still a lot of people who do not know where to start with their transition to clean electric driving.
 With the familiarity of driving a traditional diesel/petrol car for years, making the switch to an EV (electric vehicle) can be a hurdle sometimes.
 But there is really no need to worry, as we have gathered three main points you should take into consideration when thinking about going electric.

 It is great to see an increasing amount of car manufacturers investing in electric mobility, providing car drivers the possibility to make an easy switch to electric driving.
-Nowadays there are already over 65 electric models on the market from full electric to hybrid, with even more coming out soon.
+Nowadays there are already over 65 electric car models on the market from full electric to hybrid, with even more coming out soon.

 The first thing to consider when thinking about buying an EV is the car itself, plus its specifications.
 Basically, there are 4 different types of electric cars:

 Besides the type and range of your favorite electric vehicle, another factor that should not be overlooked is charging.
+But how to charge an electric car?
 Our community of EV drivers has commented that this new way of fueling does take some time getting used to, but it is a fairly easy transition.
 There are 3 locations where you can top-up your EV: at home, at the office, and on the road.
 How much time it takes your particular electric vehicle to charge fully, depends - amongst other external factors - mainly on the power of the charging point and the size of the car battery.
-The bigger the battery and the lower the power of the charging point, the longer it will take your EV to fully recharge.
+The bigger the battery and the lower the power of the car charging point, the longer it will take your EV to fully recharge.
 To make sure to always leave your home with a full battery, our advice is to install a charging point at your home.

 Currently, the initial purchasing costs for an EV are higher than for a traditional petrol/diesel car, but don’t let this throw you off.
 With the several subsidies available, plus tax reductions, lower fuel, insurance, and maintenance costs, driving an EV will eventually save you money in the long-run.
+Electric Car vs Fuel Car: Who's Cheaper?
+The total cost of ownership of EV vs ICE are shown in the graph below.

 Let’s take the Honda Civic (petrol) and the Nissan Leaf (100% electric) as our guinea pigs.
 To drive a gas-guzzling Honda Civic 100 kilometres, you need to fuel it with 7.5 litres of petrol.
 This will cost you around €12.
 If we compare this with a trusty Nissan Leaf, which needs 15 kWh to drive 100 kilometres, you need to pay around €3.
 That’s four times cheaper!
+The costs of driving and charging an electric car are significantly lower than driving a traditional car.